tim-salabim/publication-quality-graphics/publicationQualityGraphics/chapters/04_saving_visualisations/SAVING.md

 ## 4. Saving your visualisations

-Saving graphics in R is very straight forward.
+Saving graphics in R is, in theory, straight forward.
 We simply need to call a suitable device.
 There are a number of different plotting devices available.
 Here, we will introduce 4 examples, `tiff`, `png`, `postscript` and `pdf`. `postscript` and `pdf` should be used for vector graphics (e.g. line plots, point plots, polygon plots etc.), whereas `tiff` and `png` are preferable for raster graphics (e.g. photos, our density scatter plot or anything pixel based).

 All the graphics devices in R basically work the same way: